nooruddin/react-express-knex-objection/README.md

 - download/clone the repo
 - open MySQL Workbench and create a schema called `brainstation`
 - update credentials in knex connection object in `server/knexfile.js`
-- in the root directory, `npm i`
-- in the root directory, `npm run dev`
 - in the `client` directory, add `.env` file with following contents

 ```